Microsoft/azure-docs.pt-pt/articles/iot-dps/quick-create-simulated-device-tpm-java.md

     cd provisioning/provisioning-samples/provisioning-tpm-sample
     ```

-1. Entre no portal do Azure, selecione o botão **todos os recursos** no menu esquerdo e abra o serviço de provisionamento de dispositivos.
+1. Sign in to the Azure portal, select the **All resources** button on the left-hand menu and open your Device Provisioning service.
 Anote o _Âmbito do ID_ e o _Ponto Final Global do Serviço de Aprovisionamento_.

     ![Informação do Serviço Aprovisionamento de Dispositivos](./media/java-quick-create-simulated-device/extract-dps-endpoints.png)